Without exams: Students of IX, XI being considered for promotion to next classes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Due to the increasing cases of corona in the country, only Class-X and Class-XII examinations and Class-IX and Class-XI students for promotion in the next classes are being considered.
+KARACHI: Due to the increasing cases of corona in the country and lack of preparation in some provinces regarding the method of examinations, only Class-X and Class-XII examinations and Class-IX and Class-XI students for promotion in the next classes are being considered.

 An online meeting of the Steering Committee of the IBCC was held on Tuesday under the chairmanship of Dr Nazim Jiva, Chairman of Aga Khan Board and Head of the Steering Committee.
 Secretary IBCC Dr Ghulam Ali Mallah, Chairman Intermediate Board Karachi Dr Saeeduddin, Chairperson of Sargodha Board of Education Dr Kausar Raees, Chairman of Kohat Board Dr Shaukat Hayat and Chairman of Federal Board Dr Qaiser Alam participated in the meeting.